Marina Tamayo – Biography

 Professional Objectives:

-Marina Tamayo has dedicated her career towards raising the level of professional Flamenco dance practises within the Australia dance industry for over 38 years.
-This is achieved by adhering to and aligning with safe dance practises, writing contemporary curriculum, embedding professional assessment and protocols and quality education.
+Marina Tamayo has dedicated her career towards raising the level of professional Flamenco dance practises within the Australian dance industry for over 38 years.
+This is achieved by adhering to and aligning with safe dance practises, writing contemporary curricula, embedding professional assessment and protocols and quality education.
 Academically, Tamayo committed herself to gaining formal teaching and project qualifications to ensure professional standards are achieved.
 The following are some academic studies;

 Weekly, Marina Tamayo holds a NSW Primary school teaching position specializing in performing arts – NSW Dance Curriculum for stages K – 6, at an EAL/D school in Chatswood (Chatswood Public School).